Moutah/pokedex/README.md

 > ⚠️ Make sure to complete the primary objectives before starting on these.

-You are not required to complete the following objectives, but you can take a look at them if you have a extra time on your hands.
+Take a look at the following objectives if you have a extra time on your hands.
 No order this time, you are free to pick those where you feel the most comfortable 😉

 - [Nice theme](./docs/nice-theme.md)
 - [State](./docs/state.md)